bcoles/kasld/docs/usage.md

 order is reordered (FG-KASLR / LTO / AutoFDO / Propeller), a **Caution** note warns that a leaked address no longer resolves the rest of the symbols via a generic `System.map`.
-When KASLR is disabled or unsupported there is no slide, so the engine-resolved **Kernel image base** is the answer — followed, where the compile-time default is not that base, by a remark saying whether the evidence rules the default out.
+When KASLR is disabled or unsupported there is no slide, so the resolved quantities themselves are the answer: the same rows the Layout table would carry, written as lines rather than a table because with nothing randomized the `Search space` and `Align` columns hold nothing.
+They are drawn from the same row model, so a posture that reports fewer quantities than another format is not possible.
+A remark follows where the compile-time default is not the resolved base, saying whether the evidence rules the default out.
 The leak table credits the component(s) that produced each address.
 With `--verbose`, a `## Address space` section embeds the virtual and physical ASCII address-space maps in a fenced code block (the same diagrams the text readout draws).
 An `## Environment`